in accordance with MAS Notice 124

 The data used for determining the expected ultimate claim liabilities is collated internally based on business underwritten by the Company.
 This is further supplemented by externally available information on industry statistics and trends.

-The Company’s reserving methodology is intended to result in the most likely or expected outcome for the ultimate loss settlement for each type and class of business by analysing the historical claim payments to identify possible trends in order to project future claim payments.
+The Company’s reserving methodology is intended to result in the most likely or expected outcome for the ultimate loss settlement for each type and class of business by analyzing the historical claim payments to identify possible trends in order to project future claim payments.
 The Company also considers the nature of the risks underwritten, geographical location, sum insured, and previous experience to estimate expected ultimate losses for each class of business and accident year.
 The derived expected ultimate loss ratios are internally checked to ensure that they are consistent with observable market trends or other market information, as considered necessary.
 Where there is insufficient information the expected ultimate claim liabilities are based on prudent assumptions.

 The Company systematically and periodically reviews the provisions established and adjusts the loss estimation process in an effort to reduce the variance between the actual outcome and projections.